-We ask parents to sign the agreement in appendix 2.
+We ask parents to sign the agreement in Appendix 2 on admission of their child(ren) to the school.

 Data security

 The school is responsible for making sure it has the appropriate level of security protection and procedures in place.
 It therefore takes steps to protect the security of its computing resources, data and user accounts.
 However, the school cannot guarantee security.
 Staff, pupils, parents and others who use the school's ICT facilities should use safe computing practices at all times.